The Ultimate Vegetarian Guide to Tbilisi

 The Local Spots

-Ortachala
+Restaurant Ortachala

-A little out of the main part of the city, Ortachala doesn’t tend to get many tourists.
+A little out of the main part of the city, Restaurant Ortachala doesn’t tend to get many tourists.
 The prices are decent and the food is great.
 Make sure you order the stewed mushrooms with tarragon.
 They’re not actually stewed, but are fried until chewy and meaty and, I kid you not, they remind me of salt and pepper ribs from a Chinese takeaway back home!
 Lobio, khachapuri, aubergine rolls with walnut spread, everything we had was great.

 Georgian House